-We expect our expenses to increase in connection with our ongoing activities, particularly as we continue our Phase 1/2a clinical trial of EOS-448, continue our multi-arm Phase 1/2a clinical trial of EOS-850, advance the development of pipeline programs, initiate new research and preclinical development efforts and seek marketing approval for any product candidates that we successfully develop.
+We expect our expenses to increase in connection with our ongoing activities, particularly as we continue our Phase 1/2a clinical trial of EOS-448, continue our multi-arm Phase 1/2a clinical trial of inupadenant, advance the development of pipeline programs, initiate new research and preclinical development efforts and seek marketing approval for any product candidates that we successfully develop.
 In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to establishing sales, marketing, distribution and other commercial infrastructure to commercialize such products.

 In July 2020, we completed our IPO in which we issued and sold 10,586,316 shares of our common stock at a public offering price of \$19.00 per share.
-We received net proceeds from our IPO of \$184.1 million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We received net proceeds from our IPO of \$184.0 million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 In early August 2020, we issued and sold an additional 1,505,359 shares of common stock pursuant to the underwriters' exercise of their option to purchase additional shares for net proceeds of \$26.6 million.
-Going forward, we expect to incur additional costs associated with operating as a public company.
-Accordingly, we will need to obtain additional funding in connection with our continuing operations.
-If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, reduce or eliminate our research and development programs or future commercialization efforts.
+Going forward, we expect to continue to incur additional costs associated with operating as a public company.